Enforcing Dropped Crossings

 Report a Vehicle Blocking Your Drive

 A Civil Enforcement Officer will need to observe a vehicle parked over a dropped crossing or lowered kerb for 20 minutes.
-The Officer will record the details of the vehicle which is parked and those of the person making the complaint.

 There are certain exceptions to enforcing dropped crossings: